syncfusion/blazor-docs/src/charts/sparkline/chart-types.md

 component: "Sparkline"

-description: "Learn here all about Chart Types of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about chart types of Syncfusion Sparkline (SfSparkline) component and more."
 ---

 # Chart Types in Blazor Sparkline (SfSparkline)

-Different types of shapes can be used to represent the Sparkline Charts and change the type of Sparkline Charts by specifying in [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Type) property.
+Different type of shapes can be used to represent Sparkline Chart, and the type of Sparkline Chart can be changed by specifying the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Type) property.

 ## Line

-The [`Line`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineType.html#Syncfusion_Blazor_Charts_SparklineType_Line) type is used to render the Sparkline series as line.
+The [`Line`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineType.html#Syncfusion_Blazor_Charts_SparklineType_Line) chart type is used to render the Sparkline series as line.

 ```csharp
 @using Syncfusion.Blazor.Charts